Sandbanks Ferry

 Sandbanks Ferry is a vehicular chain ferry which crosses the entrance of Poole Harbour in the English county of Dorset.
 The route runs from Sandbanks to Studland and in doing so connects the coastal parts of the towns of Bournemouth and Poole with Swanage and the Isle of Purbeck.
 This avoids a 25-mile journey by road on a return trip.

 The ferry, along with the road that connects with it on the Studland side, is owned by the Bournemouth–Swanage Motor Road and Ferry Company, which initiated the ferry crossing in 1923, and a toll is charged for use of both road and ferry.
 The current ferry boat, named Bramble Bush Bay, was put into service in 1994 and can carry up to 48 cars.
 It is the fourth vessel to operate on the route.

 The entrance to Poole Harbour is a particularly busy waterway, used by many private and leisure craft along with commercial vessels including large ferries serving routes to France.
 This often affects the ability of the ferry to maintain its nominal 20 minute frequency.
 Morebus cross the ferry frequently throughout the day, on route 50 from Bournemouth to Swanage.

 Operation

 The ferry operates from 7 am until 11 pm 364 days per year, and 8 am until 6 pm on Christmas Day.
 The normal service sees a departure every 20 minutes from each terminal, however a shuttle service operates at busy times to clear the queues.
 The service operates as normal in the vast majority of weathers, but very occasionally the service is suspended during exceptionally severe storms, due to mechanical problems, or when large heath fires break out near to its southern terminal.
 A refit occurs once every two years, usually suspending service for a fortnight in November.

+Vehicle tolls are paid online up to 30 days before or by midnight after the crossing using an Automatic number-plate recognition system introduced on 1 July 2026 although the ferry already went cashless on 1 April 2026.
+Pedestrian and cyclist tolls are also cashless but are collected onsite.
+Previously there were tollbooths on the Studland side for vehicles.